Lissone/point-control-api/README.md

 Api of a company points control application.

-Projeto desenvolvido como atividade do meu curso bacharelado de sistemas de informação, com o intuito de servir como back end para aplicação de controle de ponto de empresas, com compatibilidade web e mobile.
-A estrutura da api foi criada baseada na clean architecture e documentada com Swagger (On api homepage).
+Project developed as an activity of my bachelor's course in information systems, in order to serve as a back end for corporate time attendance application, with web and mobile compatibility.
+The api structure was created based on clean architecture and documented with Swagger (On api homepage).

 For the development of this project, a flowchart was created as application documentation on <a href="https://whimsical.com/pointcontrol-5dryUV3teiRwy1rPzH3ekK" target="_blank">Whimsical</a>.